-Despite these differences, the nutritional profile and polyphenolic content of both green and white tea is similar (48).
+Despite these differences, the nutritional profile and polyphenolic content of both green and white tea are similar (49).

 Yerba mate is a popular, traditional tea from South America, where it is regularly consumed.
 In recent times, it has been gaining popularity around the world too.

 It is made from the leaves of a species of holly tree that grows in the South American rainforests.

 Yerba mate has a deep and intense taste, and it is a caffeinated tea too.
 In fact, it contains around 80 mg of caffeine per cup, which is almost as much as coffee (50).

 In addition to its pleasant taste, people enjoy yerba mate for its supposed energy and mood-boosting properties.
 A big part of these likely come from the caffeine content of the drink.

 However, higher-quality research with more consistent results is necessary to confirm such findings.

 There has also been an identified concern with yerba mate consumption, which is that consuming the tea is associated with a higher risk of oral cancer (53).